nickfw86/daily-orders/README.md

 This app should be run once every 24 hours, as suppliers generally want to recieve order reports on a daily basis.

-Need to add a condition to run app, only if there are results on the orders table.
-We do not need to send an email if there were no orders placed over the past 24 hours.

 Currently, this app runs on desktop, but I aim to move it to GCP and schedule it to run on either a VM or Cloud Run.